Read-The-Question/rtq-review/src/pages/md/papers/oundle-school--11-plus--maths--2018--sample-paper-9.md

 Count $= 6$

-If we use a $3$ in hundreds place, the possible arrangements are:
+If we use $3$ in the thousands place, the possible arrangements are:

 - $3124$
 - $3142$